GlacioHack/xdem/doc/source/cheatsheet.md

 (smooth-large-field)=
 ### Smooth-field offset

 Example of smooth large offset field created by a wrong vertical CRS.
-We here show the difference due to a local geoid added on top of the ellipsoid.
+We here show the difference due to the EGM96 geoid added on top of the ellipsoid.

 ```{code-cell} ipython3